 As MPs’ parliamentary email addresses are in the public domain anyway, campaigning groups view targeting mass email at MPs fair and acceptable practice.

-Also, as those involved with a public sector website with published email addresses know, you receive a huge amount of dire, untargeted email with no hint of an unsubscribe option or email policy — event invites, PDF newsletters, press releases for new products that aren’t available online.
+Also, as those involved with a public sector website with published email addresses know, you receive a huge amount of spam without an unsubscribe option or email policy.

-I’ve taken part in social media surgeries as a volunteer for a while now and do a little email marketing.
-After reading all the kerfuffle, two things occurred to me:
+I’ve volunteered at social media surgeries for a while now and do a little email marketing.
+After reading the kerfuffle, two things occurred to me.

-- At social media surgeries, I’ve demonstrated how to sign up with and start using tools to blog, share photos or converse online.
-How to manage email, and handle the rise in email notifications that social networking causes, is a skill in itself — and a topic I haven’t discussed with participants at a surgery yet.
+At the surgeries I’ve demonstrated how to sign up with and start using tools to blog, share photos or converse online.
+How to manage email, and handle the rise in email notifications that social networking causes, is a skill in itself.
+But it’s a topic I haven’t discussed yet.

-- Retail sector businesses are excellent at both permission-based and segmented email.
+Secondly, retail businesses are generally excellent at permission-based and segmented email.
 They have to be.
-If those businesses aren’t excellent, they’re in difficulty.
-These businesses recognise all the power is held by the recipient.
-If the recipient considers the sender a spammer, it is so.
-End of story.
+If they’re not, they get in trouble.
+Such businesses recognise that the recipient holds the power.
+If the recipient considers the sender a spammer, that’s all that matters.

-Firstly, next time at I’m at a social media surgery, I’ll bear in mind the issue of handling larger volumes of email as a result of participation in social networks.
+Next time at I’m at a surgery, I’ll bear in mind the issue of handling larger volumes of email as a result of participation in social networks.
 I shouldn’t take this skill for granted.

-For MPs, who can afford smartphones, there are plenty of options to streamline their inbox, particularly in dealing with blog comments, follow requests, tweets, prioritising email and so on.
+For MPs who can afford smartphones, there are plenty of options to streamline their inbox, particularly in dealing with blog comments, follow requests, tweets, prioritisation and so on.

-In the case mentioned above, is there a disconnect in sharing knowledge and skills with MPs embracing social networking or heavier online activity?
-(This isn’t a criticism of current work in this area, just an observation based on the case of the MP mentioned above who decided to resolve the problem in his own way.)
+In the case mentioned above, is there a disconnect in sharing knowledge and skills with MPs embracing social networking or increasing their online presence?

 Taking down a parliamentary email address isn’t going to resolve the problem.
-But organisations have a responsibility to email ethically – have something relevant to say and target this message to those who are interested and actively chose to receive email about it.
+But organisations have a responsibility to email ethically and target their message to those who are interested and actively choose to receive email.